wazo-pbx/xivo-blog/content/articles/sprint-review-1519.md

 New features in this sprint
 ---------------------------

-**AGI**: Unconditional forwards on a phone can be updated through a single operation.
+**Call Forwards**: Unconditional forwards on a phone can be updated through a single operation.
 When you wish to update the phone number on a forward, simply dial ```*21<new_number>``` and the forward will be automatically updated.

 **REST API:** A new API for importing users en masse has been added.
 A CSV file can be used for importing users, lines, extensions, cti profiles, incalls, and voicemails in a single operation.
 The goal of this API is to accelerate the installation and configuration of a server when deploying one or more XiVOs.

 **REST API:** The search system on confd APIs has been improved.
 You can now filter results using exact matches on any field for a given resource.
 For example : If you have two users named "John